CLEAN CLOTHES, FOR EVERYONE

 Passionate about accessibility, we have recently been able to get the cost our dress cost down without sacrificing our ethics or quality; our dream of making healthy ethical clothing obtainable is coming to fruition.
 We are passing on our decreased costs to you all in the hopes that we can make organic fabrics and long-term closet pieces a possibility for more of you.
 We are so hopeful for the future, and our power as individuals to make small changes resulting in massive shifts for the greater good.

 We are continuing on working hard toward the dream of creating clothing for everyone in your family that is free of toxins from start (fabric cultivation) to finish (through the dyeing process), without any damage to the Earth, our waterways, or our animal friends.
-Our plant dyed garments will be arriving this summer, and we hope it is the beginning of a very powerful greener revolution.
+Our plant dyed garments will be arriving this summer, and we hope it is the beginning of a very powerful green revolution.

 As always, thank you for your love and support.
-Our girls (the OG Coco & Ives) live in our dresses and Josh and I work everyday to design and create the types of clothing we want them to live and explore in, and hold the bar up to in terms of quality for the rest of their lives.
-We are so honored by how much you love our dresses, but admittedly are most delighted by how massively much your daughters love them.
+Our girls (the OG Coco & Ives) live in our dresses and I work everyday to design and create the types of clothing we want them to live and explore in, and hold the bar up to in terms of quality for the rest of their lives.
+We are so honored by how much you love our dresses, but admittedly are most delighted by how much your daughters love them.

 We are doing good things together.
 This is just the beginning.
 Let's press on.

-Co-Founder, Designer & Mama of Coco & Ives
+Founder, Designer & Mama of Coco & Ives